Gluten-Free Estonia

 Gluten free bakeries

-You’ll be pleased to know that there is a gluten free bakery in Tallinn.
-It’s a bit far from the city centre but the bus 20A takes you there from Vabaduse Väljak (Freedom Square) in under 50 minutes.
-If you have an Estonian friend, they may be able to order some goodies to a self-service parcel terminal for you.
-Anyway, enough of the intro, the bakery is called Priileib and they sell their products in some of the biggest supermarkets too (but I couldn’t find any, so maybe you’ll have to be an early bird for that).
+You’ll be pleased to know that there is a gluten-free bakery in Tallinn.
+It’s a bit far from the city centre, but the bus 20A takes you there from Vabaduse Väljak (Freedom Square) stop in under 50 minutes.
+The bakery is called Priileib and they sell their products in some of the biggest supermarkets too (for example, Kaubamaja in Tallinn).

 Gluten free in Tallinn

-Luckily for us coeliacs, there is a long-standing fully gluten free restaurant called Kivi Paber Käärid in the popular Telliskivi Creative City area where you can also try Estonia’s very own gluten free beer Põhjala Helge (pictured in the corner of the first image).
-I go there every time when in town and they never fail to impress.
-I recommend booking a table through their website though, as they get often quite busy.
+Luckily for us coeliacs, there is a long-standing fully gluten-free restaurant called Kivi Paber Käärid in the popular Telliskivi Creative City area, where you can also try Estonia’s very own gluten-free beer Põhjala Helge (pictured in the corner of the first image).
+I go there whenever I’m in town, and they never fail to impress.
+I recommend booking a table through their website, though, as they often get quite busy.

 If you’re travelling in and around North Estonia by car, explore the beautiful Viru raba (Viru bog) not far from Tallinn – we tried to catch a pretty sunset in the evening but it was too cloudy for that.
 And a lot further East, there’s the lovely Ontika cliff coast with Valaste waterfall (bearing in mind it’s no Niagara but our very own).